 Granada, Jaén o Madrid

 He has more than 20 years doing mountain and skiing.
-From his early walks in La Pedriza to tens of alpine “four thousanders” summits ascended, to expeditions in South America, Caucasus and Central Asia, has traveled many mountains, especially on his skis, since it is a fan of this sport in all disciplines.
-Also enjoy the classic climbing and mountaineering.
+From his early walks in La Pedriza to tens of alpine “four thousanders” summits ascended, to expeditions in North and South America, Caucasus and Central Asia, he has traveled many mountains, especially on his skis, since he is a fan of this sport in all disciplines.
+Mariano also enjoys classic climbing and mountaineering.

-He's a great teacher and teaches with the same passion which live the mountain.
+He's a great teacher and teaches with the same passion with which he enjoys the mountain.
 He speaks spanish, english, italian, french (basic) and russian (basic).